-The locations of capture by anglers for trout passed above Thompson Falls Dam were widespread across the lower and middle Clark Fork River drainage as well as in the lower Flathead River drainage (Table 12).
-Fish were caught upstream near Missoula by the mouth of

-Rattlesnake Creek (241 river kilometers upstream) and near Johnson Creek in the Blackfoot River (255 river kilometers upstream).
-Each of these Rainbow Trout ascended the Clark Fork River quickly, 16 days and 33 days, respectively after being passed upstream of the fish ladder.
+The locations of capture for these trout passed above Thompson Falls Dam by anglers were widespread across the lower and middle Clark Fork River drainage as well as in the lower Flathead River drainage (Table 12).
+Fish were caught upstream near Missoula by the mouth of Rattlesnake Creek (150 river miles upstream) and near Johnson Creek in the Blackfoot River (159 river miles upstream).
+Each of these Rainbow Trout ascended the Clark Fork River quickly, 16 days and 33 days after being passed upstream of the fish ladder.
 That equates to these fish on average moving upstream about nine and five miles per day.
 To date, a Rainbow Trout traveled the furthest upstream of the ladder; it was captured in the Blackfoot River above the Clearwater River confluence in June of 2021 and estimated to have moved 189 miles upstream.
-Fish caught in the lower Flathead River drainage include in Post Creek (93 river kilometers upstream) and near Sloan Bridge (133 river kilometers upstream) by Ronan.
+Fish caught in the lower Flathead River drainage include in Post Creek (58 river miles upstream) and near Sloan Bridge (82 river miles upstream) by Ronan.
 Several fish were captured between Missoula and Paradise in the Clark Fork River, and two were caught between Paradise and St. Regis.
-A WCT was caught in the St. Regis River (102 miles upstream).
+A WCT was caught in the St. Regis River (65 miles upstream).

-As expected, quite a few fish were caught in the vicinity of Thompson Falls, including at the mouth of the Thompson River (10 river kilometers upstream) and Prospect Creek (0.5 river kilometers downstream), as well as in Thompson River with the most upstream fish captured in the Little Thompson River (39 river kilometers upstream).
-The fish caught furthest downstream was from Marten Creek Bay (50 river kilometers downstream).
-Vermilion Bay (37 river kilometers downstream) in Noxon Rapids Reservoir was also a popular destination for tagged fish, the location of 6 recaptures.
+As expected, quite a few fish were caught in the vicinity of Thompson Falls, including at the mouth of the Thompson River (6 miles upstream) and Prospect Creek (0.3 miles downstream), as well as in Thompson River with the most upstream fish captured in the Little Thompson River (24 miles upstream).
+The fish caught furthest downstream was in Marten creek Bay (31.2 river miles downstream).
+Vermilion Bay (23 river miles downstream) in Noxon Rapids Reservoir was also a popular destination for tagged fish, the location of 6 recaptures.